Understanding Depression

 - being overly self-critical

-- blaming yourself for doing dreadful things
+- blaming yourself for doing supposedly dreadful things

 - believing that your depression is a punishment for past wrongs